kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was selected for the LXAI Research Mentorship Programme for ICML, which entails being matched with a senior research scientist in AI and meeting with them until ICML to discuss career goals, mentorship in research [ May ]
 - I am participating as a mentee for S&P/Oakland's Speed Mentoring.
 Such a great idea for young researcher/senior research interaction! [ May ]
 - I'm being funded through a Fellowship grant courtesy of an Award (for one student, based on research I was already working on with my advisor, from a proposal my advisors submitted) given to us by Amazon.
 This should be for approximately 2 years [ May ]
+- I have been asked to speak on a panel for Career Girls Virtual AI Camp in July [ May ]

 ## 2019